boeegh/PsChat/readme.md

 # ask single question
 Invoke-PsChat "How is Powershell compared to Zsh" -Single

+# ask single question using functions, result as PSObject
+Invoke-PsChat -Single -Question "Whats the uptime?" `
+     -Functions_Names @("Get-Uptime") `
+     -NonInteractive

 # does the same using Get-PsChatAnswer
-Get-PsChatAnswer "What is your name?"
+Get-PsChatAnswer "What is your name?

 # pipe in question
 "Hello OpenAI" | Get-PsChatAnswer